bfanselow/Python-Tutorials/README.md

 Random collection of python scripts, modules, apps

 ## /LEARN
-Simple demonstrations of the trickier concepts in Python
+Simple scripts to test/demonstrate some of the trickier concepts in Python